 Egton Bridge Gooseberry Show

-Egton Bridge, eight miles from Whitby in the North York Moors National Park, is the setting for the oldest surviving gooseberry show in the country, established in 1800.
+Egton Bridge, eight miles from Whitby in the North York Moors National Park, is the setting for the oldest surviving gooseberry show in the country, established in 1800 (maybe even earlier in 1755 if a Whitby Gazette report in 1927 is correct).
 The show is held on the first Tuesday in August each year by the Egton Bridge Old Gooseberry Society.

 The rules of the Society can be confusing when looking at the full results.
-The rules are written to stop one grower walking off with all of the prizes, which is why Graeme Watson is not listed below as the winner of every category.
+The rules are written to stop one grower walking off with all of the prizes, which is why Graeme Watson is not listed as the winner of every category.
 It is only in calculating the champion grower that the rules are pushed to one side to gauge the year’s champion berry grower.
+Graeme’s magnificent achievement was widely reported including in the Yorkshire Post and the Whitby Gazette.

 Society Chairman, Graeme Watson said: “We had a great show, everyone was delighted, and the weather was fantastic.
 There were two berries of the same weight, and the only way to split them was I had a pair of gold scales.
 They weigh to the hundredth of a gram, and the difference was two one-hundredths of a gram.
 Graeme added “I don’t think we’ve ever had a dead heat.
 To my knowledge, it’s the closest it’s ever been.
 The judges couldn’t see a difference – it was only those scales that could judge it.”